hpcloud/npm-lazy-mirror/README.md

 ## Features

-  * Caching all tarballs to disk
-  * Caching all metadata to disk
+  * Caches all tarball / JSON metadata to disk
-  * Mirror serves files (200MB max by default) from memory, with an LRU.
+  * Mirror serves files (200MB max by default) from memory, with a configurable LRU cache.
+  * Ability to blacklist packages by semantic versioning specification
+  * Option to serve stale resources while the upstream registry is offline
   * Upstream resources are fetched on the fly from the remote registry, the fetching, storing and serving to the client all happen in the same request.
-  * Configurable with other npm registries.
+  * Configurable with custom npm registries.
+  * HTTP/S proxy support
   * It's Fast and stands up under load.
 Expect 5000+ req/s with one core.

 A cold run installing `express` takes ~12 seconds (fetching from upstream registry on-the-fly):